Educational Articles: Arch Area

 Posted By Robyn Hughes, ND

 Flat feet, also known as pes valgus or pes planovalgus, is a health problem in which the foot lacks a normal arch when the affected person is standing.
 The arch on the foot’s inside edge (i.e., medial longitudinal arch) is the structure affected by this condition.
 The entire foot, including the midfoot, will touch the floor in individuals with flat feet.
-Flat feet is usually a painless...
+Flat feet is usually a painless condition, and it...
 Read more

 Flat Feet: Conventional vs. Natural Approaches